 How will my team’s award be disbursed?

-Teams who receive grants from Dell, 3M, NXP, or other corporate grants will receive their grant in a single check.
-These funders do not require additional reporting on your expenses, so feel free to use your grant check on any robotics expense you incur.
+Teams who receive corporate grants from other entities will receive their grant in a single check.
+These funders typically do not require additional reporting on your expenses, so feel free to use your grant check on any robotics expense you incur.
 Robotics equipment, tools, marketing materials, travel, and food expenses are all allowable for non-TWC grants.

 What are the team engagement guidelines for grants?

 We encourage teams to check the Team Engagement page often for ways to engage with all of your sponsors on social media, promote them in your marketing materials, and submit surveys to help us secure grants for the following season.
 Regardless of where the grant came from or what type of grant it was, this information will help you establish a good relationship with your sponsors.